Airdrops: Giving Money Away Is Harder Than It Seems: More Insights Into Airdrop Metrics

 \section{More Insights Into Airdrop Metrics}

 In this section, we provide a complementary analysis of the measures described in Section \S\ref{sec:status-quo}.
-To summarize, Fig.~\ref{fig:DailyActiveAddressesRatio} shows the ratio of unique daily active addresses between Arbitrum and Optimism.
-Additionally, Fig.~\ref{fig:fees-before-after} presents the total daily transaction fees before and after the Arbitrum airdrop.
+To summarize, Figure~\ref{fig:DailyActiveAddressesRatio} shows the ratio of unique daily active addresses between Arbitrum and Optimism.
+Additionally, Figure~\ref{fig:fees-before-after} presents the total daily transaction fees before and after the Arbitrum airdrop.